nabe3m/xrpl-dojo/README.md

 ### Content Guidelines

 - Follow the existing structure and formatting
-- Provide both Japanese and English versions for new content
+- Provide both Japanese and English versions for new content (a draft or provisional Japanese version is acceptable)
+- You are also welcome to propose new content ideas.
 - Include working code examples
 - Test all code snippets before submission
 - Use clear, beginner-friendly explanations